flagship-io/codebase-analyzer/README.md

 ## Flagship token (required)

-This environment variable contains the Flagship token necessary to send Flag infos to the Flagship Platform
+This environment variable contains the Flagship token necessary to send flags infos to the Flagship Platform

 - example : `FLAGSHIP_TOKEN=your_token`

 ## Environment ID (required)

-This environment variable contains the Flagship environment ID to synchronize flag usage for the matching environment
+This environment variable contains the Flagship environment ID to synchronize flags usage for the matching environment

 - example : `ENVIRONMENT_ID=your_flagship_env_id`